themejunkie/theme-junkie-features-content/readme.txt

 == Description ==

-This plugin adds a feature custom post type to your WordPress website to manage your teams.
-It should work with any WordPress themes but you need to create templates for `archive-feature.php` and `single-feature.php` to display the team data.
+This plugin adds a feature custom post type to your WordPress website to manage your site features.
+It should work with any WordPress themes but you need to create templates for `archive-feature.php` and `single-feature.php` to display the features data.

 It has built-in meta boxes to add more data to the feature's item such as: